Publications

 CGU-HS Committee on River Ice Processes and the Environment (CRIPE)

-Proceedings of the 19th Workshop on the Hydraulics of Ice-Covered Rivers
+Proceedings of the 19th Workshop on the Hydraulics of Ice-Covered Rivers, Whitehorse, YK

 Theses